renatopejon/karafun-unlocker/README.md

 A simple unlocker for Karafun .kfn files

 The [original code](https://gist.github.com/WinslowJosiah/2bffe00b5abf1817a512988c87903225) was made by [Josiah Winslow](https://github.com/WinslowJosiah).
-I just developed the graphical interface to help users that doesn't have knowledge with Python and terminal.
+I just developed a very simple graphical interface to help users that doesn't have knowledge with Python and terminal.

 ## About the environment